dgrtwo/dgrtwo.github.com/_posts/2018-09-06-op-ed-text-analysis.md

 ---

-Like a lot of people, I was intrigued by ["I Am Part of the Resistance Inside the Trump Administration" ](https://www.nytimes.com/2018/09/05/opinion/trump-white-house-anonymous-resistance.html), an anonymous New York Times op-ed written by a "senior official in the Trump administration".
+Like a lot of people, I was intrigued by ["I Am Part of the Resistance Inside the Trump Administration"](https://www.nytimes.com/2018/09/05/opinion/trump-white-house-anonymous-resistance.html), an anonymous New York Times op-ed written by a "senior official in the Trump administration".
 And like many data scientists, I was curious about what role text mining could play.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Ok NLP people, now’s your chance to shine.
 Just spitballing here but TF-IDF on “the op-ed” compared to the published writing of every senior Trump admin official?
 I want likelihood estimates with standard errors.
 GO!</p>&mdash; Drew Conway (@drewconway) <a href="https://twitter.com/drewconway/status/1037475836042117120?ref_src=twsrc%5Etfw">September 5, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>